Moses Shaw (American politician)

-Moses Shaw (November 8, 1861 – February 3, 1934) was a member of the Wisconsin State Assembly.
+Moses Shaw (November 8, 1861 – February 3, 1934) was an American politician who served as a member of the Wisconsin State Assembly.

 Biography

 Shaw was born on November 8, 1861, in Ahnapee, Wisconsin.

 He died from heart disease at his home in Ahnapee on February 3, 1934.

 Career

 Shaw was elected to the Assembly in 1908.
 Other duties he held include serving as the town chairman (similar to mayor) of Ahnapee.
 He was a Republican.